fasmide/god/README.md

 # Goals

 * Simple limited featureset
-* If any of god's processes exits, pull the entire daemon down
+* If any of god's processes exits, try to shutdown other processes or timeout
 * Reap zombies
 * Basic dependency-based start of processes